pagadesantosh/all_about_front_end/problem_solving_coding/problem_solving/JS Problem Solving.md

 1. split your numbers
 2. match your + and - operators
 3. take first number as default
-4. if conditon for + and else if condtion for -
+4. if condition for + and else if condition for -
 5. if true then result = result + successive number
 6. else if true then result = result - successive number